Common Jib Crane Safety Oversights

 Too Expert to Read

-Similar to “Old Reliable” Syndrome, veteran crane operators who have worked with many cranes over many years often think they do not need to read the safety manuals for new cranes.
+Similar to “Old Reliable” Syndrome, when it comes to jib crane safety oversights many times the veteran crane operators who have worked with many cranes over many years think they do not need to read the safety manuals for new cranes.
 New cranes often come with new configurations and technologies that need specific forms of regular maintenance.
 Not reading the manual can cause you to overlook an import maintenance step.

 Lack of Inspection